-Our investment portfolio primarily consists of both corporate and government debt securities that have a maximum effective maturity of three years.
-The longer the duration of these securities, the more susceptible they are to changes in market interest rates and bond yields.
+Our investment portfolio primarily consists of both corporate and government debt securities that are susceptible to changes in market interest rates and bond yields.
 As market interest rates and bond yields increase, those securities with a lower yield-at-cost show a mark-to-market unrealized loss.
-We have the ability to realize the full value of all these investments upon maturity.
+We believe we have the ability to realize the full value of all these investments upon maturity.
 However, an impairment of the fair market value of our investments, even if unrealized, must be reflected in our financial statements for the applicable period and may therefore have a material adverse effect on our results of operations for that period.